ShahadAljohani/SuT_Web_Task2/README.md

 --------
 ## About this task:
-Designing a website for user data input and saving it to a database using PHP and MySQL.
+Designed a website for user data input and saved it to a database using PHP and MySQL.

 ----------
 ## Steps: